D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Experiments

-\textbf{Effect of distillation on exemplars vs all samples: } Applying distillation on all data combined with debiasing techniques such as logit adjustment, could impede learning of new tasks.
+\customsubsubsection{On Data Used for Distillation: } We study the effect of distilling from exemplars verses all the data-points here.
+Applying distillation on all data combined with debiasing techniques such as logit adjustment, could impede learning of new tasks.
 Although it helps in reducing catastrophic forgetting, it adds a lot of constraints on the learning of new classes.
 This becomes more prominent in case of small datasets, due to less number of learnable parameters.
-Table \ref{table_mix} shows the positive effect of only applying distillation on exemplars, which is intuitive, as the exemplars are our focus for knowledge distillation.
+Tab.~\ref{table_mix} shows the positive effect of only applying distillation on exemplars, which is intuitive.

+\customsubsubsection{Effect of Mixup:} Our method uses mixup augmentation \cite{zhang2017mixup} in the initial phase where half of the classes are learnt.
+However, we observe differences in performance when using mixup in incremental phases.
+For CIFAR-100, using mixup in incremental phases proves to be unfavorable.
+This is because distillation loss is indeed adding strong regularization for these small scale datasets.
+We see this trend in Tab.~\ref{table_mix}.

+\customsubsubsection{Generality of our Approach: } We note that our proposed loss formulation ($L_{dis}$, $L_{cam}$ and $L_{adj}$) is agnostic to the backbone network being used.
+To elucidate this, we swap the NesT backbone with a standard ResNet-18 backbone and report the result in Tab.~\ref{tab:generalizability} for $5$ task Imagenet-100 setting.
+We borrow the hyper-parameters for the ResNet backbone from AANet \cite{aanet} and use $\tau$=0.3, $\lambda$=5 and $\gamma$=0.01.
+This shows that our proposed distillation and logit adjustments helps in reducing forgetting, however forgetting is much higher when compared to \Ours.